San Jose State vs. Utah State NCAA Football Odds, Plays and Insights | November 13, 2021

 - The Spartans have covered the spread twice this season when favored by 4.5 points or more (in four chances).

-- When San Jose State scores more than 27.2 points, it is 1-1 against the spread and 2-0 overall.
+- San Jose State is 1-1 against the spread and 2-0 overall this season when the team puts up more than 27.2 points.

-- In games that San Jose State totals more than 425.2 yards, the team is 3-0 against the spread and 2-1 overall.
+- When San Jose State picks up more than 425.2 yards, the team is 3-0 against the spread and 2-1 overall.

-- This year, the Spartans have turned the ball over 19 times, six more than the Aggies' takeaways (13).

 - Find the latest spread and moneyline odds for San Jose State at SISportsbook.